lindsay-jin/c0124-code-solutions/typescript-functions/javascript-functions-quiz-notes.md

   when we define a function we declare parameters and when we call a function we pass it arguments.

-- Why are function **parameters** useful? parameters act like placeholders whose value are not known until we call the function and pass an argument.
+- Why are function **parameters** useful? allows us to pass data into our functions parameters act like placeholders whose value are not known until we call the function and pass an argument.

 - What two effects does a `return` statement have on the behavior of a function?